-This French comedy about a group of mostly middle-aged men joining a synchronised swimming team doesn’t dive that deep, and at times it’s as focussed as the random splashing when they first jump in the pool.
+This comedy (its French title is Le Grand Bain) about a group of mostly middle-aged men joining a synchronised swimming team doesn’t dive that deep, and at times it’s as focussed as the random splashing when they first jump in the pool.

 But it’s funny, and the issues it highlights are real and devastating: unemployment, depression, poor family relationships, bankruptcy, social isolation.

 Bertrand (Mathieu Amalric) hasn’t worked for two years, and has depression – we first meet him mixing brightly coloured pills and capsules into his cereal, like a prescription version of Lucky Charms.

 His wife is supportive, his teenage son hates him.
 Beset with lethargy, he can only just get of the sofa to take his young daughter to the pool; it’s there he finds out about a men’s synchronised swimming team.